googleads/googleads-mobile-flutter/packages/google_mobile_ads/README.md

 ### Instantiate a Native Ad

-A `NativeAd` requires an `adUnitId`, a `factoryId`, an `AdRequest`, and an `AdListener`.
+A `NativeAd` requires an `adUnitId`, a `factoryId`, an `AdRequest`, and a `NativeAdListener`.
 An example is shown below as well as more information on each parameter following.

 ```dart